 Yet many companies are falling at the first hurdle, as they fail to understand customers’ needs and expectations, or to adapt to their actions and behaviors.

 According to Salesforce’s “State of the Connected Customer” report, 73% of customers expect companies to understand their needs and expectations, but only 51% believe companies generally do.
 Similarly, 62% of customers expect companies to adapt based on their actions and behaviors, but just 47% believe companies generally do.

-Fast-food giant McDonald’s is known for listening to what customers want and responding accordingly.
-The restaurant chain introduced an ‘All Day Breakfast’ in 2015, after feedback on social media and through online surveys suggested there was widespread interest in being able to order breakfast items all day.
+Fast food giant McDonald’s is known for listening to what customers want and responding accordingly.
+The restaurant chain introduced an all-day breakfast after feedback on social media and through online surveys suggested widespread interest in breakfast items all day.
 The company has continued to let a customer-focused mindset guide in-store innovation, rolling out easy-order kiosks to reduce waiting time, and partnering with delivery service Uber Eats.

 Dollar Shave Club is another company that turned a simple insight — consumers found buying razors expensive and a hassle — into a clever business idea.
-Subscribers of the service receive a nominated number of razors on a regular basis, for a set monthly fee.
+Subscribers of the service receive razors on a regular basis for a set monthly fee.
 The company launched in 2011, receiving a major boost in 2012 when a YouTube video starring co-founder Michael Dubin went viral.
 Unilever has since acquired it in a deal reported to be worth $1 billion.